ar7ch/ar7ch.github.io/site/content/posts/2-making-a-blog.md

 +++
 date = '2025-09-07T16:59:00+02:00'
 draft = true
-title = '2 Making a Blog'
+title = '2.
+Making a Blog'
 +++

+# Making a blog is hard